polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

 ![1-grafana-login](/images/infrastructure/validator/operational-tasks/1-grafana-login.webp)

-1. In order to visualize the node metrics, select the gear icon for settings to configure the **Data Sources** first
+1. To visualize the node metrics, select the gear icon for settings to configure the **Data Sources** first
 ![2-add-data-source](/images/infrastructure/validator/operational-tasks/2-add-data-source.webp)
 2. Select **Add data source** to choose where the source for the data.
 ![2-add-data-source-2](/images/infrastructure/validator/operational-tasks/2-add-data-source-2.webp)